-NOTE 6.
-CONTRACT WITH THE MASTER DISTRICT
+NOTE 8.
+MASTER DISTRICT CONTRACT

-The District executed a 50-year contract with Kaufman County Municipal Utility District No. 12 ("Master District") for the financing, operation and maintenance of the Master District's regional water, sanitary sewer, and drainage facilities.
+On February 28, 2005, the District executed a 50-year contract with Kaufman County Municipal Utility District No. 12 ("Master District") for the financing, operation and maintenance of the Master District's regional water, sanitary sewer, and drainage facilities.
 The Master District administers the contract for the Participants, one of which is the Master District itself.
-The District, Kaufman County Municipal District No. 10, Kaufman County Municipal Utility District No. 11, Kaufman County Municipal Utility District No. 12, and Kaufman County Municipal Utility District No. 14 (formerly known as Kaufman County Municipal Utility District No. 8) are the Participants at this time.
+The District, Kaufman County Municipal District No. 9, Kaufman County Municipal Utility District No. 10, Kaufman County Municipal Utility District No. 12, and Kaufman County Municipal Utility District No. 14 (formerly known as Kaufman County Municipal Utility District No. 8) are the Participants at this time.

 The Master District entered into the Agreement Regarding Wholesale Treated Water Service and the Agreement Regarding Wholesale Wastewater Treatment Service with the City of Mesquite, Texas for the purpose of providing both water and wastewater treatment services.
 Each Participant has been added as additional parties to these agreements.
 Each Participant has contracted with the Master District to provide, receive, and transport its water supply, sanitary waste, and storm waters through the Master District facilities.
 The Master District bills each Participant its share of the monthly charges incurred by the Master District.
 Each Participant's share of the monthly charges is determined by dividing the total number of equivalent single family residential connections for all Participants by the number of equivalent single-family connections for each Participant.
+During the year ended September 30, 2024, the District recorded expenditures of \$2,056,165 for its pro rata share of purchased water and wastewater services, operating and maintenance costs, and capital improvements.
+The District funded its share of the operating reserve in the amount of \$356,376.